fadeoutsoftware/WASDI/docs/PythonLandsatTutorial.rst

 Requirements
 ---------------------------
-This tutorial is designed to document the handling of Landsat 8 files with WASDI: is out of the scope of this tutorial to configure your own environment or to go in details of Landsat 8 mision.
+This tutorial is designed to show how to work with Landsat 8 files in WASDI: is out of the scope of this tutorial to configure your own environment or to go in details of Landsat 8 mission.
-We use PyCharm free tool, but the code can be ran on every different Python environment.
+In this tutorial we use PyCharm as a free Python Development tool, but the code can be ran on every different Python environment.

 This tutorial requires gdal working in your python env: we know this can be not easy.

 For Windows 10, we suggest to follow this tutorial:

 https://opensourceoptions.com/blog/how-to-install-gdal-for-python-with-pip-on-windows/